pk0911/IBMSME-2022/README.md

 The dataset consisted a sample size of 1182 students of different age groups from different educational institutions in Delhi National Capital Region (NCR).

 The first step of my analysis was to review data and search for any missing values and remove them inorder to get the most suitable and accurate outcome.
 Then by performing some basic calculations, and by calculating the total Screen time ,I analyzed how the usuage of gadgets affected the self study and health of students.

+By using various data visualization tools we are going to plot the graphs of the analyzed data.

 Data Source: https://www.kaggle.com/datasets/kunal28chaturvedi/covid19-and-its-impact-on-students